LibreCat/Catmandu/README.md

 Catmandu was created by librarians for librarians.
 We process a lot of metadata especially library metadata in formats such as MARC, MAB2 and MODS.
-With the following command we can extract data from a marc record and to store it into the title field:
+With the following command we can extract data from a marc record and to store it into the title field (requires Catmandu::MARC):

     $ catmandu convert MARC --fix 'marc_map(245,title)' < data.mrc